 Here’s our Tulum itinerary that will bring you to Tulum Town, to the beach, and the historical ruins — all in less than 36 hours!

 Tulum Itinerary Day 1: The Flavors of Riviera Maya

 Relax after your flight or journey.
 The travel time from Cancun International Airport to Tulum will take at least an hour.
 If you’re coming from the US, you’re most likely to arrive in Tulum in the afternoon.
 If not, well, unpacking and settling in your hotel also take time.
 With most of the day already gone, the best thing to do is just relax and unwind.
 You’d want to reserve your energy for tomorrow’s long day full of fun activities!

 If you’re staying on Tulum Beach, get in line early at Hartwood Tulum.
 This crowd favorite restaurant is so popular that almost all Tulum itinerary articles mention it.
 The queue can also get crazy!
 It seems like everyone wants to try this open-air restaurant that serves world-class food prepared by expat chef Eric Werner.

-If you’re staying in Tulum Town, there are also plenty of dining options you can choose from where you can relax and unwind.
+If you’re staying in Tulum Town, there are also plenty of dining options and taco stands you can choose from where you can relax and unwind.
 Why not savor the sunset with a good mojito at Batey’s?
 Here’s a list of the best bars in Tulum and a guide on Tulum’s nightlife, for your reference.
 If you’re not the type who drinks alcoholic beverages, Tulum Town also has plenty of trendy and hip coffee shops you might want to check out.

 Remember: don’t stay out too late.
 You don’t want to spend your remaining hours in Tulum sleeping or curing a hangover!